mieusk/mieusk/README.md

 ## About Me

-Hi, I'm Mieusk — a curious and passionate full-stack developer and data researcher with over 5 years of experience crafting solutions through code, data, and communication.
+Hi, I'm Mieusk — a curious, passionate full-stack developer and data researcher with over 5 years of experience crafting solutions through code, data, and communication.

 ### What I Do